Florence, Italy. The Tuscan Renaissance city full of amazing art, architecture and must-see landmarks.

 One of my favourites is Piazza della Repubblica where you can find a grand arch, a colourful old carousel and great restaurants with terraces.
 This is a great square for people-watching and having a drink.
 It’s bustling with activity all day long, but it has a great atmosphere in the evening.

-pink and white stone building in florence
+why should i visit florence - the pink and white stone building in renaissance architecture

 Piazza della SS Annunziata is one of the most beautiful squares in the city.
 Its elegant, graceful design and architecture feature the Renaissance style in the loveliest shades of ochre-hued buildings.
 This is a peaceful square to visit.
 It’s quiet and almost tucked away from the main tourist sites, making it a gem to visit.